Intilery/intilery.github.io/docs/schema/mobile.md

 ---
-id: mobile
+id: app
-title: Native Mobile Schema
+title: Native App Schema
-sidebar_label: Mobile
+sidebar_label: Mobile App
 ---

 One of the core components of the Intilery [Schema](./contents) is the [`track`](./track) method.
 It records any arbitrary event that the user has triggered.
 For Mobile tracking, in addition to `screen` calls, you’ll want to send **specific event names** that we recognize semantically.
 That way, we can transform them correctly before actioning them in the Intilery CDP and Customer Engagement Platform.